umasreeram/fraud-detection-page.github.io/README.md

 Random forest and LGBM models have a similar feature set, that includes many engineered features that identify individual users, such as "card1_addr1_P_emaildomain" and "card1_addr1".
 This confirms our earlier hypothesis that fraudulent behavior can look different for individual users.
 By identifying the average behavior of a user, we can understand if a partiular transaction is dissimilar to the users' average behavior and estimate how likely the transaction may be fradulent.

-Figure X Feature importance across models
+Figure 10.
+Feature importance across models
 <img src="matrix_0_19.png" width="1300"/>
 <img src="matrix_20_39.png" width="1300"/>
 <img src="matrix_40_59.png" width="1300"/>